Nivekkb/SELF/SELF_DOCS/private/legal/SERENIXAI_FREE_FOREVER_COVENANT.md

 ## Conclusion

-The SoulsynqAI Free Forever Covenant represents an unprecedented commitment to universal access to AI emotional safety.
-By commercializing SELF technology while guaranteeing perpetual free access to essential safety capabilities, SoulsynqAI ensures that the benefits of AI emotional safety are available to all people, regardless of economic status or geographic location.
+The SerenixAI Free Forever Covenant represents an unprecedented commitment to universal access to AI emotional safety.
+By commercializing SELF technology while guaranteeing perpetual free access to essential safety capabilities, SerenixAI ensures that the benefits of AI emotional safety are available to all people, regardless of economic status or geographic location.

 This covenant transforms a commercial transaction into a humanitarian commitment, ensuring that AI safety advancement serves humanity's collective well-being rather than narrow commercial interests.